tanmayparkhi12/Procto/Procto/README.md

 # About The Author
 Hello!
-I am Tanmay Parkhi, **Final Year BE IT student at Sinhgad Pune**.
+I am Tanmay Parkhi, **Final Year BE IT student at Sinhgad Institute Of Technology and Science, Pune**.
 I am very passionate about software development and problem-solving.

 If you wish to run it on your machine,
 1. Clone the Repository
-2. Move to the Microsoft-Engage-Project folder
+2. Move to the Procto folder
-`cd Microsoft-Engage-Project`
+`cd Procto`
 3. Run `npm install`
 4. Move to client directory and run npm install again. `cd client` and `npm install`
 5. Move back to parent directory `cd ..`